gkarakatsoulis/BrCanAI/README.md

 ## Overview

-This machine learning project is designed to predict nasopharyngeal cancer based on relevant features extracted from breast cancer data.
+This machine learning project is designed to predict nasopharyngeal cancer based on relevant features extracted from nasopharyngeal cancer data.
 The model is trained on a dataset with various characteristics and labels indicating progression-free or overall survival.

 ## Project Structure